MathuRohan/Data-Visualizations/README.md

 # data_visualizations
 Repositories of Data Visualization Exercises

 Data visualization in python using seaborn.
-For this excersise I have used Iris dataset.
+For this excersise I have used Iris and mpg dataset.